 If you have a problem or complaint, please speak to one of our staff to address your concern.
 If necessary, your problem will be advanced to center management for resolution.
 You have the right to have your verbal or written grievances investigated and to receive written notification of actions taken.

-The following are the names and or agencies you may contact: Center Director
+The following are the names and or agencies you may contact Center Director

 Gulf Coast Endoscopy Center South